yiochen/SiegeNebula/README.md

-# Siege Nebulus
+# Siege Nebula
 Game Project for CSE381
 ## Overview
-**Siege Nebulus** is a 3D RTS(Real time strategy) game composed of multiple stages.
+**Siege Nebula** is a 3D RTS(Real time strategy) game composed of multiple stages.
 Players act as a space commanders in charge of allocating the units on different planets.
 The objective is to take down all the enemy planets.
 ## Platform
 We are using Unity for this game project.
 The final game will be playable on PC.
 ## Game Mechanics